james-lomax/RightMove-Travel-Times/README.md

 ## journeys/

-Python code to processing the CSV data resulting from scrapestorms run into relevant details, compute journey times to configured destinations and output the annotated data.
+Python code to process the Browse AI scrape results, compute journey times to configured destinations and output the annotated data.

 Run `python journeys.py` to turn apartments.csv into output.json.
 Note the local caching used here means subsequent runs require fewer requests.